-There are many mudras that can help with physical health problems.
+In the list of mudras below, you will find many for health problems.
 The majority of these mudras come from Chinese medicine and are based on Five Element Theory.
 It can seem quite bizarre that putting your hands into a specific position can help with a health problem in, for instance, your lungs.
 But once you actually try the mudras you can feel the difference for yourself.

 It is worth noting that the mudras should not be used by themselves to cure health problems.

 If you are suffering from a health problem you shouldn’t look at mudras as the be-all-end-all answer to your problems.
 Instead they offer additional support.